Skip to content

 But this is not enough.
 Why?

-Besides not solving problems #2/3/4/5 of the virtual device approach mentioned above, looking at the entire GPU pool, there are several new unsolved challenges:
+Besides not solving problems #2/3/4/5 of the virtual device approach mentioned above, looking at the entire GPU pool, there are several unsolved challenges about multi-tenancy and pooling:

 • Still bound to GPU devices - CPU and GPU scheduling remain coupled, making independent scaling impossible.
 Can't achieve GPU Scale to Zero with sub-second warm-up.